Rahamatunnisa1121/RockPaperScissors/README.md

 # RockPaperScissors

-This repository contains the code for a simple Rock Paper Scissors game implemented in JavaScript.
+This repository contains the code for a simple Rock Paper Scissors game implemented in HTML, CSS and JavaScript.
 This project is a basic game where a user can play Rock Paper Scissors against the computer.

 Features::
 User vs. Computer: Play against the computer with random choices for the computer.